tezos/tezos/src/proto/bootstrap/docs/language.md

         :: 'p : tez : contract 'p 'r : 'g : []   ->   'r : 'g : []

-     The parameter and return value must be consistent with the ones expected by the contract, void for an account.
+     The parameter and return value must be consistent with the ones expected by the contract, unit for an account.
 To preserve the global consistency of the system, the current contract's storage must be updated before passing the control to another script.
 For this, the script must put the partially updated storage on the